-Schools are encouraged to use a social norms approach to address smoking when teaching about tobacco and vaping to reduce the uptake of smoking in children and young people and prevent smoking habits developing into long-term use.
+Schools are encouraged to use a social norms approach to address smoking in Key Stage 3 (KS3) in order to reduce the uptake of smoking in children and young people and prevent smoking habits developing into long-term use.
 Key features of a social norms approach to consider:

-- Do not use scare tactics or stigmatize smoking behaviours to try and change behaviours. - Avoid creating moralistic messages about how young people "should" behave.
-Instead, present the healthy norms that already exist. - Build on the assets already in the community, through participation by community members, and by highlighting those who make healthy choices.
+Do not use scare tactics or stigmatize smoking behaviours to try and change behaviours.

+- Avoid creating moralistic messages about how young people "should" behave.
+Instead, it presents the healthy norms already existing. - Build on the assets already in the community, through participation by community members, and by highlighting those who make healthy choices.